Ceramic Shield is nice, but get a screen protector on your iPhone 13 Pro

 - Keep your screen private: EWUONU Privacy Screen Protector for iPhone 13/13 Pro (2-pack)

-Our top pick: ESR tempered glass screen protector for iPhone 13/ iPhone 13 ProStaff favorite
+Our top pick: ESR tempered glass screen protector for iPhone 13/ iPhone 13 ProStaff Favorite

 I've used plenty of ESR screen protectors in the past and have always been happy with them.
 The application tray makes installation a breeze; they are fingerprint resistant, scratch-resistant, and work just fine with any kind of case you want to use.
-Plus, it comes in a pack of three, so you don't need to buy a brand new one if you ever need to replace the protector on your iPhone.
+Plus, it comes in a pack of three, so you don't need to buy a brand new one if you ever need to replace the protector.

 Install with ease: RAXFLY iPhone 13/13 Pro Screen Protector 3-Pack with Tray